 Americans take (free speech) for granted.
 I was raised in a different country and traveled in the world, so I can appreciate how important it is.

 Americans do not — and that is very dangerous because Americans should know that free speech is very, very rare.
-If someone is not aware how important the rights that they have are — those rights can be taken away from them.
+If someone is not aware of how important the rights that they have are — those rights can be taken away from them.

 Looking at what is happening in the Middle East, people don’t get that although they talk about democracy, democracy, however the radical Muslim groups, and you can hear the voices now that are talking about democracy by Islamic law, which is an oxymoron.

 It’s like having a communist democracy.
 But unfortunately most Americans are ignorant to the facts — they believe what they see (or hear) on CNN, and very often things are being taken out of context.

 The real information explaining what the radical Muslims are asking and what does it mean to have democracy according to Islam is not being reported.
 We do not hear any explanations about it.